Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/binhexa.md

 >
 ># Question 4: Multiplication of binary_number_1 and binary_number_2
 >print(f'{binary_number_1 * binary_number_2:08b}')
-># Output: 1110100010 (This result exceeds 8 bits; it will show as a larger binary number)
+># Output: 1110100010 (This result exceeds 8 bits, it will show as a larger binary number)
 >
 ># Left shift binary_number_1 by 1
 >print(f'{binary_number_1 << 1:08b}')